-Previously the regional offices had a deadline of entering their timesheets by 4.30pm on the Monday.
+Previously the regional offices had a deadline of entering their timesheets by 4.30 pm on Monday.
 My team would then spend the Tuesday processing, and then the Wednesday processing and making payment.
-We would print the payslips, stuff them into envelopes and post them out on the Wednesday to the regional offices for onward distribution.
+We would print the payslips, stuff them into envelopes and post them out on Wednesday to the regional offices for onward distribution.

 And now you’re sending out payslips and P60s by email?

-Yes, we now press ‘send’ before we go home on the Monday and all the payslips get emailed out automatically.
-The guys can now access their payment information immediately on their smart phones, wherever they are.
-The electronic payslips are password protected, so it’s all very secure.
+Yes, we now press ‘send’ before we go home on Monday and all the payslips get emailed out automatically.
+The guys can now access their payment information immediately on their smartphones, wherever they are.
+The electronic payslips are password-protected, so it’s all very secure.
 Switching from posting physical payslips to emailing electronic payslips has saved us around £9,500 a year in time and postage costs alone.

-Would you say that Summit has been good news all round, then?
+Would you say that Summit has been good news all around, then?